sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Configure HTTPS on AWS
 ================================

-Fire Insights can be Configured with HTTPS on AWS, when running on EC2 instance.
+Fire Insights can be configured with HTTPS on AWS, when running on EC2 instance.

-With AWS Certificate Manager (ACM) you can provision and manage SSL/TLS certificates for your AWS based websites and applications.
+With AWS Certificate Manager (ACM) you can provision and manage SSL or TLS certificates for your AWS based websites and applications.
 You can use ACM to create or import and then manage a certificate.

 Prerequisite
 --------